sagemathinc/cocalc/src/k8s/smc-project/README.md

 The sole intention of this step is to add a small layer on top of the base image, such that SMC projects can run inside it.

-`make rebuild` should be used to update it, which essentially runs the `Dockerfile` without caching.
+`make build` should be used to update it, which essentially runs the `Dockerfile` without caching.

 1. get the files from the current master in SMC's repo and build the project.
 2. install a special `run.py` file for starting the project's local hub server.